 Unlike what the world wants us to believe, gender-based discrimination is still very live in the workplace.
 Women are still biased, stereotyped and discriminated against simply based on their female gender.
 From hiring to salary to promotion, women often suffer high discrimination compared to their male counterparts.

 While all women are generally exposed to this bias, expecting mothers are the most affected.
 The discrimination may be seen in hiring, firing, salary, leave, promotion or other terms of employment procedures.

-However you do not have to put up with it as these are steps you can take to address the discrimination.
+However you do not have to put up with it.
 There are many options that you can take to safeguard yourself from workplace discrimination at including taking legal action with a discrimination lawyer.
-It is very sad that most pregnant women suffer workplace discrimination in silence.
+You need to educate yourself about your rights as a pregnant woman,

 Step 1.
 Educate Yourself on your Rights

-It is very important to educate yourself about this law protecting against discrimination such as pregnancy discrimination at the workplace.
 Every state or country has its discrimination law regarding pregnancy discrimination.
 Some terms may differ from one state to another but they all protect pregnant women from discrimination such as the Pregnancy Discrimination Act in the US.

 Know your rights as they apply to you because it is only with this knowledge that you can be able to identify cases of pregnancy discrimination concerning you.